adiltemp908-cyber/Selvage-RetrievalModel/README.md

    postings list (docID, tf, positions) — the dictionary and positional index in browsable form.

-To exercise Part E's mandatory test queries, run `python3 source_code/generate_report.py` (regenerates `test_report.md`) or simply type each query into the Search / Phrase & proximity tabs and note the results — the app has no separate test-runner UI.

 ## Search filters (custom addition, beyond the base assignment spec)
 The Search tab has three dropdowns — **Type of cloth**, **Colour**, and